StrangeBeeCorp/docs/docs/thehive/configuration/akka.md

 Akka plays a crucial role in enabling multiple nodes of TheHive to communicate with each other seamlessly, thereby enhancing the overall user experience.

+This topic provides instructions for configuring Akka in your environment.

 ## Basic configuration

 For a reliable cluster setup, it's essential to have a minimum of three nodes for TheHive application.
-Each node should be configured with Akka as outlined below:
+Configure each node with Akka as outlined below:

 ```yaml
 ## Akka server